quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 reserved to express the length of the following connection ID, not including the first octet.

-A server not using this functionality SHOULD make the six bits appear to be random.
+A server not using this functionality SHOULD choose the six bits so as to have no observable relationship to previous connection IDs.

 ## Format